tikv/sig-transaction/design/parallel-commit/initial-design.md

 ### TiDB

 * The user should opt-in to parallel commit; we assume the user has opted in for all nodes for the rest of this document.
-* Each prewrite response will include a `max_read_ts`, TiDB will select the largest `max_read_ts` and add one to make the `commit_ts` for the transaction.
+* Each prewrite response will include a `min_commit_ts`, TiDB will select the largest `min_commit_ts` as the final `commit_ts` for the transaction.
 * TiDB can return success to the client before sending the commit message but after receiving success responses for all prewrite messages.
 * If an operation fails because it is locked, TiDB must query the primary lock to find a list of secondaries (a `CheckTxnStatus` request).
-It can then send a resolve lock request to each region.
-If all requests succeed, it can send the commit message as above.
-If any fail, then it should send roll back messages to each region.
+It can then send a batch get request to each region to get all secondary locks and the `min_commit_ts` in the locks.
+If all locks are got, it can send the commit message as above.
+If any lock disappears, the primary key must have been committed or rolled back.
+Use `CheckTxnStatus` to get the updated information and resolve the locks.

 ### TiKV